 8. Old school tricks still work

-Though criminal have sophisticated hacking tools at their disposal, there are old-fashioned spying tricks that still work to this day.
+Though criminals have sophisticated hacking tools at their disposal, there are old-fashioned spying tricks that still work to this day.

 We’re talking about the common thief rummaging through your trash, hoping to find personal information you may have written down and thrown away.
 Take the time to shred any sensitive documents before carelessly throwing them in the trash.